MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/staffing_cw.md

 6. Select one of the filtered resources and book the resource for the requirement.
 7. Project team member is created and updated with subcontract and subcontract line reference.
 Navigate to Project Estimates and click on update prices to see the updated cost of the resource assignment.

+> [!NOTE]
-Note: Updating the project team member with a subcontract and subcontract line reference may not always be possible during the booking if the resource is assigned to multiple subcontract lines.
+> Updating the project team member with a subcontract and subcontract line reference may not always be possible during the booking if the resource is assigned to multiple subcontract lines.
 If the system is unable to update the project team member with a subcontract and subcontract line, then open the project team member record and manually update these fields so that the financial cost estimate accurately reflects the subcontractor cost.

 To search for and staff resource requirements with any contract worker, follow these steps: